The spiritual world is not straightforward

 - Unbelief or Faithlessness (Revelation 21:8) - This is atheism or unbelief in God.

-If you've lived in the above sins, then you aren't likely to get your
+If you have lived in the above sins, then you aren't likely to get your

 name into the Book of Life during the Judgment.
 I don't know about you,

-but I won't rely on my acts to get me into heaven.
+but I won't rely on all my life's acts to get me into heaven.
 I will resist all

 false gospels and guidance and hold on to the gift of grace God gave